ManishJainPICT/OPDMS/README.md

 # OPDMS
-A Java software to manage Outdoor Patient Department(OPD)
+A Java software to manage Out Patient Department(OPD)